jaredliw/tia/content/projects/joy-for-angels.md

 ## Financial Summary

-Project ‘Joy for Angels’ successfully raised a total of RM 10,326.82.
+Project ‘Joy for Angels’ successfully raised a total of **RM 10,326.82**.
 The detailed breakdown is as follows:
 ![]({{< absURL "projects-assets/jfa/funds-raised.jpg" >}})
 ![]({{< absURL "projects-assets/jfa/funds-breakdown.jpg" >}})